getsentry/sentry-javascript/docs/integrations/electron.rst

     });

 This configuration will also take care of unhandled Promise rejections, which can be handled in various ways.
 By default, Electron uses standard JS API.
-To learn more about handling promises, refer to :doc:`Promises <raven-js-promises>` documentation.
+To learn more about handling promises, refer to :ref:`raven-js-promises` documentation.

 Sending environment information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~